 - Are clear about what kind of relationship they’re into.
-No ‘hmmm I’m really just into exploring myself right now…’ self-indulgent BS.
+No ‘hmmm I’m into exploring myself right now…’ self-indulgent BS.

 - Don’t immediately try to launch into ‘dark twisted sexual fantasy’. (because they respect you and are working out your boundaries as a sane person would…)

 Nice Guys get a bad reputation as boring based on some of their ‘good’ qualities.
 I know you know this already, as I’m sure you have tried to date the Nice Guy in the past.
 I bet you’ve turned up for the date, done your best to get into the zone of finding him hot.
-Then you at some stage bailed out with an ‘I’m just not feeling the spark message.’
-Maybe he didn’t challenge you enough, maybe he held off of the all-important kiss?
+Then you at some stage bailed out with an ‘I’m not feeling the spark message.’
+He didn’t challenge you enough.
+Or he held off of the all-important kiss?
 Either way, his lack of killer instinct has acted as a turn-off.

-You know he would always try to communicate with you, respect your wishes and support you but unfortunately that’s not really doing it for you.
+You know he would always try to communicate with you, respect your wishes and support you.
+Unfortunately that’s not really doing it for you.

-Yes, my life goals include (hopefully) being a good mum, a healthy bodied septuagenarian, and a competent Latin Dancer.
-However, they also noticeably include being a best selling author/boss babe/ dating revolutionary.
-To accomplish career goals you need a man who is supportive of them, your schedule, and who treats you with respect.
+Yes, my life goals include being a good mum, a healthy bodied septuagenarian, and a competent Latin Dancer.
+But, they also include being a best selling author/boss babe/ dating revolutionary.
+To meet the career goals you need a man who is supportive of them, your schedule, and who treats you with respect.

 Qualities incompatible with me

-It took me some time to work out that the qualities I thought made for the sexy ‘boss’ guy or ‘hot’ artist I wanted to be were deeply incompatible with me.
+It took me some time to work out that the qualities made for the sexy ‘boss’ guy or ‘hot’ artist were incompatible with me.